ausrussell/homepage/README.md

 #### An experimental look at some of my work and art and periscope.

-Open [https://russell-homepage.herokuapp.com/] to see it at play.
+https://russell-homepage.herokuapp.com to see it at play.

 Built with React with some GSAP animation